hwipl/blog/drafts/ntp_with_chrony_and_ansible/README.md

 ### Deployment

+The NTP servers can be installed and configured with the Ansible role, configuration and playbook described above.
+You can use the following [ansible-playbook][ansible-playbook] commands:

 ```console
 $ # site 1
 $ ansible-playbook -i site1/hosts chronyd.yml
 $ # site 2
 $ ansible-playbook -i site2/hosts chronyd.yml
 ```

+Both `ansible-playbook` commands run the playbook `chronyd.yml` with the site-specific hosts files specified with the command line argument `-i`.
+The first command installs and configures all NTP servers in Site 1 and the second command in Site 2.
+After successful execution of the commands above, the NTP servers should be configured and running.

 ## Conclusion